Apple CEO says he feels shareholders' pain, urges long view

 NEW HQ TO BE DELAYED

-Cook, who took over from late company co-founder Steve Jobs in 2011, answered a variety of questions from shareholders, including some on Apple's new headquarters, labor conditions in its factories and product plans.
+Cook, who took over from late company co-founder Steve Jobs in 2011, answered a variety of questions from shareholders, including some on Apple's new headquarters, labour conditions in its factories and product plans.

 One shareholder also asked why there was no bathroom in an Apple retail store in Santa Monica, Calif.
 Cook, acknowledging that it was an important point, said he will look into it.